HYOSITIVE/WEB7-Federated_Identity/README.md

-This repository stores codes and files based on online class 'WEB5 - Passport' by Egoing in opentutorials.
+This repository stores codes and files based on online class 'WEB6 - Multi User Auth' by Egoing in opentutorials.

-Rework Finished : 2021.07.26
+2021.07.26 by HYOSITIVE